 Review dates cannot be rearranged unless there are exceptional circumstances and then only if the rearranged meeting can take place within statutory timescales, in which case the new date should be agreed by the social worker with the IRO and the Safeguarding and Review Unit who will inform the other participants.

 In the event of a key participant being ill or unable to attend the review, the meeting will go ahead but the IRO may decide that the review be adjourned to a new date when all participants can attend - see Section 8, Independent Reviewing Officer's Responsibilities.

 Should the child cease to be a Child in Care before the review date, the child's social worker will notify the Safeguarding and Review Unit who will notify the IRO and other prospective attendees that the review is cancelled and why.
 See also Ceasing to Look After a Child Procedure.

 5. Invitations and the Child's Participation

 Discussion should take place between the social worker and the child (subject to age and understanding) at least 20 working days before the meeting about who the child would like to attend the meeting and where the meeting will be held.

-Invitations to reviews will be sent by the Safeguarding and Review Unit following consultation with the child's social worker and the IRO, who will decide who should be invited in consultation with the child.
+Invitations to reviews will be sent by the Safeguarding and Review Unit following consultation with the child's social worker and the IRO, who will agree who should be invited (bearing in mind the child’s views).
 Invitations to reviews and consultation documents should be sent out to all those participating in the review at least 10 working days before the meeting.

 The following people should normally be invited: